john-ghatas/my-zsh-config/README.md

-# My ZSH Setup with Powerlevel10k
+# My ZSH Setup with oh-my-posh

 To run this script to copy the config make sure you have zsh installed!